 Any Executive Board Member who has accumulated four (4) or more absences from the regular monthly meetings, in a one year period, will not be allowed to vote either in person or by proxy on any items presented at the next two (2) regularly scheduled or special meetings subsequent to the fourth (4th) absenteeism.
 Such suspension will continue until such time as the offending Board Member is able to attend two consecutive meetings.
 Voting suspension will apply to both regular meeting votes and all Board Only matters entertained during the suspension period.
 Any Executive Board Member who has accumulated six (6) absences from the regular monthly meetings during their term of service will be automatically relieved of their board position upon the conclusion of the sixth absenteeism meeting.

-Article 3: (amended Dec 2014)

-Article 4:
+Article 5:

 The board shall conduct a monthly meeting open to all LNAL members.
 Notice for the monthly meeting, and any additional meetings, shall be made at the prior month’s meeting, provided that notice is offered at least ten (10) days prior to the newly-posted meeting.
-The board is authorized to hold additional meetings, provided notice is given as indicated above, or via advertisement in the North Attleboro Free Press and a posting on the LNAL website, both of which must appear at least ten (10) days prior to the meeting date.
-All meeting cancellations require a minimum of seven (7) days notice from the Board to the general membership except for reasons of inclement weather or other acts of GOD.
-Notice of cancellation must be posted on the LNAL web site seven (7) days prior to the meeting and/or in any other way the board may establish.
+The board is authorized to hold additional meetings, provided notice is given as indicated above, or via advertisement on the LNAL Social Media Page and with an email to all participants, along with a posting on the LNAL website, all of which must appear at least ten (10) days prior to the meeting date..
 The board may meet, as appropriate and needed, in closed session.
 The board must disclose the purpose and the results of the closed-door session at the next monthly meeting

-Article 5: (amended Dec 2014)
+Article 6: (amended Dec 2014)